ehotinger/pop/README.md

 | `? :` (Ternary)                     | Conditional             | Right to left |

 - Operators are listed in order of highest to lowest precedence.
 Multiple symbols on the same line indicate equal precedence.

+## Expressions

+The following are not supported and are considered out of scope:

+- Blocks (sequences of expressions where variables can be defined)
+- Indexing (properties and arrays)
+- Labels and Goto
+- Lambda
+- Loops
+- Members (accessing a field or property)
+- Constructors (instantiating a new object)
+- Switches
+- Try/Catch

+That leaves these as starters:

+- Binary
+- Unary
+- Conditional (ternary)
+- Default (default value of a type)
+- Parameter